Follow us on

 Coaching & Volunteering

-The success of any minor sports organization comes down to the comment of the volunteers who put in hours of time throughout the season as coaches and volunteers.
-Starting in 2024, in an effort to improve the experience for all involved in Powell River Minor Baseball, we moved to align our association's standards with other minor sports organizations by having volunteers complete a criminal record check and take the Respect in Sport program.
+Starting in 2024, in an effort to improve the experience for all involved in Powell River Minor Baseball, we moved to align our association's standards with other minor sports organizations by having volunteers complete a vulnerable sector criminal record check and take the Respect in Sport program.
+In 2026, we added Safe Sport certification to our coaching requirements.

 Criminal Record Check